 The TDM Program sets a TDM Point Target for each project.
 The Point Target establishes the total number of points a project must meet by selecting from the list of TDM strategies.
-Each TDM strategy is assigned a point value a project applicant can select and implement to meet its Point Target.
+Each TDM strategy is assigned a point value.
 All development projects subject to the TDM Program are required to implement TDM strategies to meet their Point Target.